LOL-Hunter/SkyBlockTools/src/hyPI/README.md

+Integrated API to access all needed data from external API's. \
+IMPORTAINT: This reference is NOT complete yet!

 # hyPI reference
 This API is used to get detailed information about hypixel recipes, prices, and other.
 The API is split into three parts: